bobgilmore/bobgilmore.github.io/_drafts/2014-12-03-cdpath-expansion.md

 layout: post
 ---

-If you're on a Unix system (including Mac), `$CDPATH` is sweet.
-It's an environment variable that makes `cd` more powerful, by letting you `cd` into certain "far-away" directories without typing the whole path to get there.
+`$CDPATH` is a great tool on Unix (including Mac).
+It's an environment variable that improves `cd`, by letting you go to certain "far-away" directories without typing the whole path to get there.

 There's a good, succinct [description from our neighbors at Bocoup](http://bocoup.com/weblog/shell-hacking-cdpath/).
 It also mentions using `bash-completion` to make it even more useful.
-Check out the [Pivotal Labs blog](http://pivotallabs.com/cdpath-bash-completion-in-osx/) for more detailed instructions.
+Check out the [Pivotal Labs blog](http://pivotallabs.com/cdpath-bash-completion-in-osx/) for details.

 `$CDPATH` is good on its own, but not *great*.
 To use it, you have to hard-code the *parents* of the directories that you want easy access to (yeesh!) into one of your bash (or zsh) dotfiles.
-That's a big pain, especially for me, since I share my dotfiles across machines.
+That's a pain, especially since I share dotfiles across machines.

 But wait&hellip; standardization to the rescue!

 Remember [last time](http://blog.bobgilmore.name/2014/12/01/organizing-code.html), when I mentioned that I keep my code projects in a predictable hierarchy?
 They're all of the form `$HOME/code/organization_name/project_name`.
 So, I put this in my `~/.bashrc`:

     # Add all code repos (if they exist) to the end of CDPATH
     if [ -d "$HOME/code" ]; then